 Subsequently, chamber opera companies in both Amsterdam and Vienna chose to do a joint staging of this work (directed by David Pountney and Nicola Raab), which achieved some success.

 This opera opened the 50th season of the Vienna Chamber Opera in 2003.
-The same production of opera Zora D. had 22 performances in five European countries in just four years, including at the festivals such as Zagreb Music Biennale and Belgrade Music Festival.
+The same production of opera Zora D had 22 performances in five European countries in just four years, including festivals such as the Zagreb Music Biennale and Belgrade Music Festival.

-Genesis continues to watch and applaud the career of Isidora Žebeljan, who has written a considerable number of works for the theatre and for chamber groups in the past two years as well as scores for several films.
-She has also recently premiered a new opera called The Marathon Family at the Bregenz Festival in August 2008.
-This was a Genesis Commission based on a famous Serbian film.
-The opera was co-produced and subsequently performed by companies in Belgrade and Vienna.
+The Genesis Foundation continues to watch and applaud the career of Isidora Žebeljan, who has written a considerable number of works for the theatre and for chamber groups as well as scores for several films.
+She also premiered a new opera The Marathon Family at the Bregenz Festival in August 2008.
+Based on a famous Serbian film, this was a Genesis Foundation commission The opera was co-produced and subsequently performed by companies in Belgrade and Vienna.